Countertop filthy

 Rinse and Dry

-Rinse the surface thoroughly with clean water and dry with a clean, lint-free cloth.
+Rinse the countertop with clean water and dry it thoroughly with a clean, dry cloth to prevent water spots.

 Frequently Asked Questions